 Location and Distance Considerations

-When selecting safe evacuation points, you need to prioritize location and distance to confirm everyone's safety.
-First, choose a large open space that's easily reachable from the building.
-Verify it's at least 50 feet away for extra safety, or a minimum of 40 feet if necessary.
+When selecting safe evacuation points, you need to prioritize location and distance to confirm everyone’s safety.
+First, choose a large open space that’s easily reachable from the building.
+Verify it’s at least 50 feet away for extra safety, or a minimum of 40 feet if necessary.
 This distance helps protect against potential fire hazards or flying debris and allows first responders to operate effectively.
+Next, consider the terrain and obstacles between the building and the evacuation point to ensure a clear path for everyone to reach safety.
+It’s important to also designate a secondary evacuation point in case the primary one becomes inaccessible.
+Additionally, make sure there is a designated emergency shelter within close proximity to the evacuation point where people can gather and receive necessary assistance in the event of a crisis.

 Avoid areas near power lines, trees, gas lines, and vehicles, as these present additional risks.
 Steer clear of other structures like gardens or courtyards that could obstruct emergency services.
 When considering environmental factors, select locations on high ground if you're in a flood-prone area, and be mindful of natural disaster risks like hurricanes or earthquakes.